cycloique/qmale/acknowledgment.md

 permalink: /acknowledgment/
 ---

-We gratefully acknowledge GitHub for providing the platform for this website.
+I gratefully acknowledge GitHub for providing the platform for this website.